awsdocs/aws-go-developer-guide/doc_source/sessions.rst

-If the ``AWS_SDK_LOAD_CONFIG`` environment variable is set, or the SharedConfigLoadEnable option is used to create the session, the full shared config values are loaded.
+If the ``AWS_SDK_LOAD_CONFIG`` environment variable is set, or the SharedConfigLoadEnable option is used to create the session, the full shared credentials values are loaded.
 This includes credentials, region, and support for assumed role.
-In addition, the session will load its configuration from both the shared configuration file (:file:`~/.aws/config`) and shared credentials file (:file:`~/.aws/credentials`).
+In addition, the session will load its configuration from both the shared credentials file (:file:`~/.aws/credentials`) and shared credentials file (:file:`~/.aws/credentials`).
 Both files have the same format.

 If both configuration files are present, the configuration from both files is read.
-The session is created from configuration values from the shared credentials file (:file:`~/.aws/credentials`) instead of those in the shared credentials file (:file:`~/.aws/config`).
+The session is created from configuration values from the shared credentials file (:file:`~/.aws/credentials`) instead of those in the shared credentials file (:file:`~/.aws/credentials`).

 See the :sdk-go-api-deep:`session package's documentation <aws/session/>`
-for more information on shared configuratiobn setup.
+for more information on shared credentials setup.

 .. _environment-variables: